inspektor-gadget/inspektor-gadget/docs/gadget-devel/program-types.md

 ---
 title: 'eBPF Program Types'
-sidebar_position: 50
+sidebar_position: 310
-description: 'Reference documentation for different eBPF programs supported by Inspektor Gadget'
+description: 'Different eBPF programs supported by Inspektor Gadget'
 ---

 Inspektor Gadget automatically loads and attaches the eBPF programs contained in a gadget.
 This